 Luminar is a great photo editing program that is simple, fun, and fast.
-As well as editing your photos, it can also help you manage them through the Digital Asset Manager (or Library to you and me).
+As well as editing your photos, it can also help you manage them through the Catalog (or Library to you and me).
 It comes from Skylum (formerly Macphun), a company I teamed up with to make our own HDR Software called Aurora HDR, so you know it’s gonna be good.
 These guys have been making award-winning software for years.
 Did I mention Aurora HDR won the Apple app of the year award not too long ago?

 Anyway, Luminar is an extremely powerful and fast photo editor that can do not only the most basic adjustments, but literally millions of “looks” for your photo.
 It’s extremely easy and fun to use and designed for all skill levels.

 For a limited time you can save $$ on select Skylum products (including Luminar) over in their store by following this link and using the coupon code STUCKINCUSTOMS during checkout.

 1) The AI aspects!
 For example Accent AI is one simple slider that can have a tremendous effect on your photo.
 Or you could select Sky Enhancer AI to quickly improve your sky.
 Portrait photographers even get their own AI section with tools to quickly enhance skin, eyes, teeth and more.

 2) Speed!
 It’s so much faster than Lightroom for editing photos.
 My Lightroom has been chugging lately.
 In fact, I’ve upgraded my system several times in the hope that it would solve my Adobe woes.
 It has helped but still in comparison, Luminar is so fast.
 Even the panel layout helps with moving around quicky, for example just select Essentials to get access to all the key tools to make your images look great in just a few clicks.

 Mac Only?
 Nope!
 Luminar runs on both Mac and Windows!!!